-conflict of interest disclosure form for each researcher, and Transmittal Form MUST be included with the application.
+During the ORP review of the investigator's request to use an unaffiliated/external IRB a screening process will be completed to confirm the protocol conforms with MLH IRB and MLHS standards for protection of human subjects, acceptable practice(s) to deliver care, and institution and investigator commitment to support the research activity.
+The new protocol submission screening process includes reviewing all documents submitted to ORP at the time of initial review, as is done with all applications to the MLH IRB.
+A fully executed/signed MLH conflict of interest disclosure form for each researcher, and Transmittal Form MUST be included with the application.
 Additionally, a formal screening of the qualifications of the unaffiliated/external IRB is conducted and documented.
-Screening of the unaffiliated/external IRB is completed using the ORP screening worksheet and checklist for use of external IRB.
+Screening of the unaffiliated/external IRB.
 Once the screening is completed a written IRB Authorization Agreement (IAA)/contract will be executed and signed by the IO.
 The worksheet, checklist and final IAA/written agreement are to be retained by ORP.